Posted on February 19, 2020 at 6:00 am

 There Will Be No Intermission (2019), by Amanda Palmer

 Listen to: “The Ride”

 This whole album is oozing social justice!
 Even the cover challenges societal ideas about the female body and its presentation.
 “Drowning in the Sound” addresses the mixed blessing that is social media, the refugee crisis, and climate change.
 “Voicemail for Jill” is an astonishingly honest song about abortion.
 The song on this album that keeps appearing in my dreams is “The Ride.”
 It was inspired by a standup set from the late, great comedian Bill Hicks.
 In the song, Amanda takes us on a musical roller coaster ride through all of life’s highs and lows—all we fear—somehow leading us through an exploration of isolation and into a place of solace.
 The line “I want you to think of me sitting and singing beside you” has brought me endless comfort.

 These songs are just a start to my social justice playlist.
 You may ask: Where are Tupac, Pete Seeger, The Roots, and Joan Baez?
 And you’re right to ask.
 There are so many brilliant socially conscious musicians out there!
 Too many to mention all in one blog post.
-So keep an eye out for part two of my social justice playlist, coming in April.
+So keep an eye out for part two of my social justice playlist.